 The University also has a 16 months long LPN-to-RN bridge program that elevates the competency level of LPN nurses so that they can get their license to practice as RNs as well.

-Herzing University-Birmingham nursing school is a private for-profit institution located in Birmingham, Alabama.
-Its nursing programs are accredited.
+The nursing school at Herzing University-Birmingham is a private not-for-profit institution located in Birmingham, Alabama.
+Its nursing programs are accredited by .

-Degree types you can earn at Herzing University-Birmingham include Registered Nursing, and the school provides it offerings to students via campus and online formats.
-The level of nursing programs offered to nursing students include Associate and LPN to RN level degrees.
+Degree types you can earn at Herzing University-Birmingham include Registered Nursing, and the school provides its offerings to students via campus and online formats.
+The level of nursing programs offered to nursing students include Associate Degree and LPN to RN level degrees.

 Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.